inex/ixp-manager-docs-md/docs/features/ixf-export.md

 ### Excluding Some Data

-It is possible to exclude some data from v6.0.1 per [GitHub issue #722](https://github.com/inex/IXP-Manager/issues/722):
+It is possible to exclude some data per [GitHub issue #722](https://github.com/inex/IXP-Manager/issues/722):

 > While some exchanges are willing to share detailed information about their infrastructure via the IX-F Member Export Schema, others either do not want to or cannot due to regulation.
 Enabling exchanges to share a limited set of data about their infrastructure would help exchanges find others using the same platforms to learn from each other and shows the diversity of platforms in use across the market.